jackcannon/swiss-ak/README.md

 <p style="text-align: right" align="right"><a href="#"> [↑ Back to top ↑] </a></p>

 ### fixFloat
+- `ff`
+- `MathsTools.ff`
 - `MathsTools.fixFloat`

 Fixes floating point errors that may occur when adding/subtracting/multiplying/dividing real/float numbers

 Can also be used to round numbers to a given precision

-> Note: It's not a great name, but it's what I've always called it, so I'm sticking with it.
-May create an alias
+> Note: 'fixFloat' is not a great name, but it's what I've always called it, so I'm sticking with it. 'ff' is a shorthand alias.

 ```typescript
 0.1 + 0.2 // 0.30000000000000004